zawzawmyint/myteams-cdco-codetest/README.md

 - State management (in src/lib/features )
 - Utility functions and validation (in src/utils )

+### Environment Variables

+The project uses environment variables for configuration.
+Create a .env file in the root directory and define the following variables:

+- `BALLDONTLIE_API_KEY`: API key for BALLDONTLIE.

 ### Installation

 To set up the project locally, follow these steps: